TinLe/mongodb-tools/README.md

 ### mongodb-tools - Utilities for working MongoDB

-Original by jwilder.
+Original by Jason Wilder.
 This version modified/maintained by Tin Le.

 * collection-stats.py - Display statistics about the collections in all databases
 * index-stats.py - Displays statistics about the indexes in all databases